Particular/NServiceBus.Persistence.Sql/tools/sagajsonstatepatch/README.md

 1. Run into json parser issues because you are using a custom tool
 2. Want to trim the data to free space

-Please note that if you use version 7.0.4 and sagas are updated that the JSON data column will be automatically trimmed.
+Please note that if you use version 7.0.4 and sagas are updated the JSON data column will be automatically trimmed.

 ## Build